expo/expo/docs/README.md

 ### Editing Code

 The docs are written with Next.js and TypeScript.
-If you need to make code changes, follow steps from [Running locally](#running-locally) section, then open a separate terminal and run TypeScript compiler in watch mode - it will watch your code changes and notify you about errors.
+If you need to make code changes, follow steps from the [Running locally](#running-locally) section, then open a separate terminal and run the TypeScript compiler in watch mode - it will watch your code changes and notify you about errors.

 ```sh
 yarn watch
 ```

 When you are done, you should run _prettier_ to format your code.
 Also, don't forget to run tests and linter before committing your changes.

 ```sh
 yarn prettier
 yarn test